1. MOOT COURT COMMITTEE

 The committee is responsible for organizing moot court training and competitions.
 The students are provided with systematic and planned training modules.

-B M Sreenivasaiah Memorial National Moot Court Competition is a flagship event organised every year which attracts numerous participants from all over India.
+B M Sreenivasaiah Memorial National Moot Court Competition is a flagship event organized every year which attracts numerous participants from all over India.

 2. ANTI RAGGING COMMITTEE

-The Hon’ble Supreme Court of India in its order vide CA 887/2009 has held ragging to be a heinous crime and has further issued guidelines for setting up a central crisis hotline and anti ragging database.
-In accordance with the orders, BMSCL constituted the anti-ragging committee with the sole intention of eradicating ragging from the society.
+The Hon’ble Supreme Court of India in its order vide CA 887/2009 has held ragging to be a heinous crime and has further issued guidelines for setting up a central crisis hotline and anti-ragging database.
+In accordance with the orders, BMSCL constituted the anti-ragging committee with the sole intention of eradicating ragging from society.

-Anti ragging committee of BMSCL aims to ensure a bully-free campus.
-The committee strives to develop a friendly atmosphere between senior and junior students in the college by organising various awareness programs.
-The forum is open to all type of complaints and redressal is provided in accordance with stipulated guidelines.
+The anti-ragging committee of BMSCL aims to ensure a bully-free campus.
+The committee strives to develop a friendly atmosphere between senior and junior students in the college by organizing various awareness programs.
+The forum is open to all types of complaints and redressal is provided in accordance with stipulated guidelines.

 The committee functions under the supervision of the following Members.